GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/simple_chat/1_project_description.md

   - Display the components of the prompt variable.
   - Display Integrity check result.
   - Display Dependency check
-  - Display a row of "Modify" and "Close" buttons.
+  - Display a row of "Update" and "Close" buttons.
   - If "Close" is clicked, close out the modal dialog.
   - Display the Update prompt variable option appropriate for the prompt variable type.
 The detailed processes are in section 6\.
 Promp Variable Management.
 - **Create prompt variable interface**